Wuvist/lcpc/lcpc.typ

 These data provides insights about household living cost status in Singapore.

-== Who

-= Analysis

-= Conclusion

-= Living Cost Pressure Curve - LCPC

-The expenditure and income mentioned above are referring to the average household monthly expenditure of all form and average monthly income from all source.

-Benefit of:
-- No weighted conversion is needed, just using nominal dollar values numbers and sum up
-  - If we want to evaluate an impact of certain price change, like fresh food price shock
-  - We will need to look into composition of the "Overall expenditure".
-But again, no weighted conversion is needed, we just need to calculated the nominal dollar changes.
-- Denoted In local currency, robust to currency fluctuations
-- [TBA] Is log transformation needed?
-No?

-It reflects an individual or a household's cash flow status, which reflects pressure of living cost.

-=== Expenditures

-The focus here should be a household's cash flow, thus expenditures like imputed rental of owner-occupied accommodation should not be included.
+LPC focus on household's monthly all source expenditure and income, aiming to  reflect a household's cash flow status, which reflects pressure of living cost.
+Thus expenditures like imputed rental of owner-occupied accommodation should not be included when caculating expenditure.

-=== Income

-Income include from all source that effects household's cash flow, typical example will be salary.
+Income include from all source that effects household's cash flow, for example salary, investment, rental income and regular government transfers like Workfare Income Supplement @wis.

-Unrealized profit from stock investment or increased valuation of assets should not be included.

-== LCP Curve

-In order to provide a holistic view of living cost pressure of a society, its not enough to calculate a `LCP` of a "Representative Consumer/household".

-LCP must be segmented, and LCP of different groups and construct a curve.
-This will show how live cost pressure are distributed among a society.
+LCP must be segmented, and LCP of different groups forms the a curve - LCPC.
+LCPC will show how live cost pressure are distributed among a society.

-LCPC should be segmented using different ways.
+LCPC could be segmented using different ways.
 The most natural way will be segmented with income level.
 But using income level may have both pros and cons.
 We will exam constructing LCPC by income level and by type of dwelling using Singapore's data.

-= Examining LCPC with Singapore's data

-Government agencies like Singapore Statistic Department provides comprehensive data of Singapore society.
-Thus making constructing of LCPC for Singapore easy.

-In terms of household expenditures and income, Singapore conducts conducts quinquennial Household Expenditure Survey HES staring from 2007.

-Three national wide HES has been conducted:
-- HES 2007/08
-- HES 2012/13
-- HES 2017/18

-Reports for HES 2022/23 is not yet released at the moment of writing of this paper.

-[TBA] Why trust HES's data?

-The official report of HES is very comprehensive, containing analysis of Singapore household's expenditures & incomes.
-It also shows comparisons of expenditures & incomes by different segmentation, including income level, type of dwelling, etc.

-A random sample was then selected from each group and combined to form the required sample of about 13,000 dwelling units.

-Nonetheless, LCP by taking the ratio of household expenditure over income, indicating living cost pressure would serve a complement to this report.
-And the LCPC also reveal "hidden characteristics" of Singapore household.
+== Analysis of SG LCPC

-== Segmentation by income level
+=== Segmentated by income quintile
-#figure(
-  image("data/LCPC_income.png"),
-  caption:"SG LCPC by income"
-) <sg_lcpc_by_income>

-Quick finding from LCPC:
+Quick finding from SG LCPC by income quintile @sg_household_by_income:
 - LCP decreases as income level increases
-- LCPC shift downward from 07/08 to 17/18
+- LCPC shift downward from 2007/08 to 2017/18
   - All group faces lesser pressure
 - 21th-40th group's LCP drop most significantly
 - 81th-100th group's LCP didn't shift much
-- 1st-20th group's LCP increase from 12/13 to 17/18, indicating this group by face large pressure.
+- 1st-20th group's LCP increase from 2012/13 to 2017/18, indicating this group by face large pressure.

 However, the data of 1st-20th group deserve more careful examination:
-- LCP is higher than 1, meaning expenditure exceed income
+- LCP is higher than 1, meaning expenditure exceed income.

-And, we can't jump to the conclusion that "Singapore's Poor struggles with household deficit".

-In fact, within this group, 30%+ of household sole household of age 65+[ref TBA] members.

-LCP failed to represent living cost pressure of retired elderly, as they may not relying on income for living, but may rely on saving.

-This is a issue when we segmented by income level, it may not be relevant for retired group.

-In fact, HES report indicates that about 10% of 1st-20th income group living in condo/landed property and have expenditures for domestic helpers, indicating people with low monthly income may not be poor.
+This status does not nessesarily implies that "Singapore's Poor struggles with household deficit".
+Within this group, 30%+ of household sole non-working household members of age 65+. i.e. retired olderly could be living saving, thus expenditure exceeds income#footnote[Retired olderly has no fixed salary, but could still have income from investment and rental.].
+HES report indicates that #quote[It is notable, for example, that some resident households in the lowest 20% owned a car (13.6 per cent), employed a maid (13.9 per cent), lived in private property (7.1 per cent) or were headed by persons aged 65 years and over (36.7 per cent) in 2017/18.], indicating group with low monthly income may not be poorest group.

 === By dwelling

-Segmentation by type of dwelling on the other hand, may be better representing wealthiness of a household.

-[TBA] regression income with dwelling etc etc

-This is also the metric used by Singapore government when consider provide many subsidies to household.

-[TBA] Subsidies given during covid period.
+Segmentation by type of dwelling on the other hand, may be better representing wealthiness of a household@sg_household_by_dwelling.
+There is strong corelation between amount of government transfer received and type of dewelling as shown in Key Household Income Trends, 2023 report@income_trend by SingStat and the group of received most goverment transfer is the one dwell in HDB#footnote[HDB stands for House Development Board, and it's offen refered to the public house developed by Singapore government - House Development Board.]
+1 & 2 Room flat#footnote[Key Household Income Trends, 2023 Chart 6: Average Annual Government Transfers Per Household Member shows that Government Transfers tends to decrease as type of dwelling improve].
+Thus, if we are concerned about status of low class in Singapore, it's better to look at the group stay in HDB 1-2 room flat, instead of the group having the lowest income.

 Type of dwelling in Singapore are typically segmented into:
-- HDB 1 & 2 Room
-- HDB 3 Room
-- HDB 4 Room
-- HDB 5 Room & EC
-- Condo
-- Landed

-HDB stands for House Development Board, and the the public house developed by Singapore government.
+#figure(
+  tablex(
+    columns: 7,
+    align: center + horizon,
+    auto-vlines: false,
+    (), colspanx(4)[*HDB*], rowspanx(2)[*Condo#footnot[Condominiums & Other Apartments]*], rowspanx(2)[*Landed#footnote[Landed Properties]*],
+    (), [*1-2 Room*], [*3-Room*], [*4-Room*], [*5-Room and EC#footnote[Executive Condominiums which sold by HDB, provide better housing but government sponsed.]*],(),
+    [Percentage], [7.0%], [17.0%], [31.3%], [22.4%], [17.2%], [4.8%],
+  ),
+  kind: table,
+  caption: "Resident Households by Type of Dwelling 2023" ) <households>

-Unique in the world, about 80% of Singaporean household stay HDB - public houses[ref TBA].

-The remaining 20% household stay in private properties like Condo - Condominium(15% of household) and landed properties(5% of household).
+Unique in the world, about 77.8%@dwelling_types of Singaporean household stay in HDB.
+The remaining household stay in private properties like Condo(17.2% of household) and landed properties(4.8% of household).

 It's worth noting that when segmenting by type of dwelling, the proportion of each segment may not be the same.
-"HDB 4 Room" actually represent about 36% of household.
+"HDB 4 Room" actually represent about 31.3% of household, much greater then the bottom 7.0% stays in HDB 1-2 Room.

-[TBA] distribution of household by dwelling

-"It is notable, for example, that some resident households in the lowest 20% owned a car (13.6 per cent), employed a maid (13.9 per cent), lived in private property (7.1 per cent) or were headed by persons aged 65 years and over (36.7 per cent) in 2017/18."
-HES 17/18

-"live in a property with an annual value3 of \$21,000 and below from Work Year 2024 (was \$13,000), as at 31 December of the preceding year;" @wis

-LCPC doesn't requires size of each segment to be equal, it's more important to make each segments representative. i.e. audience is easier to understand which people belongs to which segments and thus able to form inference.
+LCPC doesn't requires size of each segment to be equal, it's more important to make each segments representative. i.e. audience is easier to understand which people belongs to which segments and thus create reference value.

 Comparing to by income level, although the segments are evenly distributed, but audience may hard to project themselves into corresponding group.
 One may think they belongs to "middle-income", when while they are actually among the top 20% earners.
-Or the opposites may happened.
+Or the opposites may also happen.

 Segmenting by dwelling type on the other hand, provides a clear cut of who should belong to each segment.

-After comprising household with sole member of age 65+ and segmented by household, the LCPC become:
+The SG LCPC by type of dwelling @sg_household_by_dwelling has been striped off household with sole member of age 65+ and segmented by household#[It's also possible to form another LCPC analysing this group alone, the data is available in HES].
-#figure(
-  image("data/LCPC_dwelling.png"),
-  caption: "SG LCPC by type of dwelling"
-) <sg_lcpc_by_dwelling>

-_Data of 07/08 by dwelling seems unavailable from HES_

-Quick findings:
+Quick findings from this LCPC:
+- All LCP below 1: no household face deficit
-- LCP drop as dwelling gets better in 12/13
+- LCP drop as type of dwelling improve in 2012/13
-- LCP actually has "bounds" as dwelling improve in 17/18
+- LCP actually has "bounds" as dwelling improve in 2017/18
-- LCP drop significantly for the 80% household stays in HDB - Public Housing from 12/13 to 17/18
+- LCP drop significantly for the 80% household stays in HDB - Public Housing from 2012/13 to 2017/18
 - LCP actually increase slightly for the 20% household stays in private housing
-- LCPC "flatten" from 12/13 to 17/18
+- LCPC "flatten" from 2012/13 to 2017/18
-- All LCP are below 1: no deficit

 These phenomenons may be results of:
 - Government policies favoring Singaporean staying HDB